arittrosaha/A-Mazing-Algorithms/README.md

 **Solving Yourself**:
   * Top 10 lowest time will be displayed alongside a provided username, that is appropriate, per level bellow the map.
   * A countdown will be displayed as soon as a human clicks the Solving Yourself button and will run until the target is reached.

+### More controls
+  * Give user the control of changing the animation speed of generating and solving mazes with algorithms.
+  * Give user an option to use a virtual up, down, left and right button in the case the user wishes to play through a touch screen.